christopherhamersly/learning-journal/README.md

 ### Growth Mindset Reminders
 - Don't give up.
 - Everyone is new at something at some point.
 - being good at something is easy, being great at something is hard.

+-[]agree
+-[]disagree